-Going back to that first sip of alcohol you took, that is when the drink proved to provide pleasure and a release from stress, anxiety, sadness, or celebration.
+Going back to that first sip of alcohol you took, that is when the drink provided pleasure and a release from stress, anxiety or sadness.

 Our brains release those good feeling chemicals differently, and some people who produce more pleasure chemicals when drinking are more susceptible to alcohol dependency.

-Alcohol Use Disorder (AUD) is characterized as a pattern of drinking that runs on the spectrum of mild, moderate to severe levels of alcohol dependency.
-AUD effects millions of people worldwide.
+Alcohol Use Disorder (AUD) is characterized as a pattern of drinking that runs from mild, moderate to severe levels of alcohol dependency.
+AUD affects millions of people worldwide.

-Most reasons behind excessive drinking are not physical, but rather psychological (mental and emotional) in nature for women and men.
+Most reasons behind excessive drinking and alcohol dependency are psychological and interpersonal.

 Alcohol dependency factors can include: